DATAMATH CALCULATOR MUSEUM

 If we trace the timeline of electronic calculating devices we will notice the introduction of transistor based calculators in 1964 and a quick integration of these transistors into integrated circuits within some years.

-This Toshiba BC-1011 is a hybrid using two different technologies:
+This Toshiba BC-1011 is an interesting hybrid using two completely different technologies:

-The first use of LSI-IC's (Large-Scale-Integration Chips) manufactured by Toshiba.
-The last use of SSI-IC's (Large-Scale-Integration Chips) in an electronic calculator.
+The first use of LSI-ICs (Large-Scale-Integration Chips) manufactured by Toshiba

-Dismantling the BC-1011 reveals three different printed circuit boards (PCB's):
+Dismantling the BC-1011 reveals a complex design using three different printed circuit boards (PCBs).

-The upper half of the calculator with the power supply and a rigid keyboard using Reed-contacts excited by small magnets attached to each key.
-BC-1011_1.jpg (207344 Byte)
+The upper half of the calculator includes the power supply and a rigid keyboard using Reed-contacts excited by small magnets attached to each key.

-The predecessor Toshiba BC-1212 was introduces in 1970 and gives comparable specifications.
-It lacks the LSI-IC's (Large-Scale-Integration Chips) and uses instead 38 of the SSI- and MSI-IC's.
+The predecessor Toshiba BC-1212 was introduced in 1970 and features comparable specifications.
+It lacks the LSI-ICs (Large-Scale-Integration Circuits) and uses instead 38 of the SSI- and MSI-ICs.

 The BC-0802 introduced soon after the BC-1011 makes already use of a single-chip calculator circuit.